 3(b) Meters, Warranties, and Metering Services.

 3(b)(1) General.
 To the extent ENRON has elected to directly serve a Facility (as opposed to having such Facility being directly served by the applicable Utility), ENRON, with TELESIS’ cooperation, shall install (or cause to be installed by its designated Affiliates or subcontractors) all necessary metering equipment, including software, if applicable, (the “Metering Systems”) for each Facility to the extent required under the applicable Rules to permit TELESIS to purchase and ENRON to sell energy at such Facility.
 In this regard, ENRON shall (i) evaluate meter requirements under the Rules for the facilities to receive Direct Access service under this Agreement, (ii) to the extent required under the Rules, identify an appropriate Metering System for each Facility, and (iii) provide all other necessary and reasonable services to procure and install meters for the Facilities to the extent required and in accordance with the Rules and this Agreement including obtaining any necessary approvals of the Metering Systems or Metering Services (defined below).
 The Metering Systems and services to be provided by ENRON under this Section 3(b) shall be at ENRON’s sole expense.
 TELESIS agrees and acknowledges that ENRON may (i) utilize metering equipment existing at a Facility to the extent feasible, and (ii) engage subcontractors to install the required Metering Systems or otherwise provide the necessary services specified in this Section 3 (hereinafter referred to as the “Metering Services”).
 ENRON hereby agrees to be fully responsible, with TELESIS cooperation, to make arrangements for delivery to the applicable Utility of any Utility metering equipment removed from TELESIS’ facilities at ENRON’s sole cost and responsibility.
-[ENRON and TELESIS agree that the installation of necessary Metering Systems, and the maintenance and/or removal thereof, shall be performed pursuant to one or more mutually acceptable work orders or project contracts, including any exhibits thereto (each a “Metering System Plan”)—SBC wants to delete].
+ENRON and TELESIS agree that the installation of necessary Metering Systems, and the maintenance and/or removal thereof, shall be performed pursuant to one or more mutually acceptable work orders or project contracts, including any exhibits thereto (each a “Metering System Plan”).
 With respect to each Facility that ENRON supplies energy on a Direct Access basis but with respect to which it elects to return such Facility to bundled Utility service pursuant to Section (3)(a)(1) (Purchase and Sale) above, if such election results in a Utility requirement that the Facility’s Metering System be replaced with a Utility Metering System, and the Utility Metering System does not provide substantially the same the meter data as the original Metering System, then ENRON shall, at its sole cost and expense, install a dual-socket meter adapter or other mutually agreeable metering solution to make such meter data available.

-[if meters changed, Enron to provide dual socket] [Enron to pay for SBC’s administrative costs].

 3(b)(2) Metering System Maintenance.
 At no cost to TELESIS, ENRON shall maintain the Metering Systems installed by ENRON throughout the Contract Term in accordance with applicable Rules and recognized standards the utility metering industry, including periodic Metering System testing and calibration; provided, however; that following the Contract Term, TELESIS shall be solely responsible for all costs associated with the conversion, if any, of any Metering Systems to allow for data retrieval and any associated reporting by the applicable Utility or alternate Energy Service Provider.
-[MCC—weren’t all meters at the facilities “installed” by Enron?
-If so, we should be more positive—Enron will maintain all meters at the Facilities on “B” plus any new meters installed during the term]